sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 * General description of the project (a few sentences)
 * If you used external Python modules/libraries.
 Provide a requeriments.txt file
 * Python version and compatibility issues (if any).
 Your project must be run exactelly as in the running instructions described below in this file
+* Attach screenshots or videos to this file to ilustrate how your program works for all the options in the menu.
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.